xuri/excelize-doc/en/variables.md

     // ErrUnknownEncryptMechanism defined the error message on an unsupported
     // encryption mechanism.
     ErrUnknownEncryptMechanism = errors.New("unknown encryption mechanism")
-    // ErrUnsupportEncryptMechanism defined the error message on an
+    // ErrUnsupportedEncryptMechanism defined the error message on an
     // unsupported encryption mechanism.
-    ErrUnsupportEncryptMechanism = errors.New("unsupport encryption mechanism")
+    ErrUnsupportedEncryptMechanism = errors.New("unsupport encryption mechanism")
     // ErrParameterRequired defined the error message on receiving the empty
     // parameter.
     ErrParameterRequired = errors.New("parameter is required")